pninave/hmlet/README.md

 }

 10. /delete-photo/<int:photo_id> :
-Photo will be deleted
+Photo with given id will be deleted. id is obtained by `/all-photos` or `/my-photos` apis

 11. /all-photos :
 This API will provide all photos regardless of which user is logged in.
-(As in requirement to provide all photos) we can set order to get photos in ASC / DESC order by adding API query parameter as :
+(As in requirement to provide all photos) To get photos in particular order, Caller need to send order(case insensitive and either `ASC` or `DESC`) in query parameter as :
 /all-photos?order=asc
 Also, can filter photos based on username as :
 /all-photos?user=test1@gmail.com